 Dr Liam O’Shea is a researcher and consultant working on policing, security and state-building in the Former Soviet Union.
-His current research focuses on policing and police reform in Georgia, Kyrgyzstan and Russia and he has spent over one-and-a-half years conducting fieldwork in these countries.
-Liam is also interested, more broadly, in the study of security sector reform (SSR), police reform, security and state-building in developing countries.
+He completed his PhD at the University of St. Andrews’ School of International Relations on police reform and state-building in Georgia, Kyrgyzstan and Russia and has spent over one-and-a-half years conducting fieldwork in these countries.
+His broader research interests include security sector reform (SSR), police reform, security and state-building in developing countries.